 Including the year for films and season/episode numbers for TV shows gives Plex enough context to match metadata correctly.

-After the wizard finishes, open Settings → Library to customize how Plex watches for new content:
+Open Settings, Library in the Plex dashboard to customize how Plex watches for new content:

 - Scan my library automatically: Reacts immediately when files sync over network shares.

-- Run a partial scan when changes are detected: Uses inotify to rescan only affected folders, saving time on larger collections.
+- Run a partial scan when changes are detected: Uses inotify to rescan only affected folders, saving time on large collections.

-- Update my library periodically: Runs a scheduled rescan for content added via cron jobs or download managers.
+- Update my library periodically: Runs a scheduled rescan for content added via download managers or scripts.

 Disable CPU-heavy extras like Generate video preview thumbnails on older hardware until your initial library import completes.

-Transcoding converts high-bitrate masters into streams each device can handle.
+Transcoding converts high-bitrate media into streams each device can handle.
 Keep sessions smooth with these adjustments:

-- Enable hardware acceleration in Settings → Transcoder if your CPU or GPU supports Intel Quick Sync, AMD VCN, or NVIDIA NVENC.
-Linux Mint users with NVIDIA cards can follow our guide to install NVIDIA drivers on Linux Mint for hardware transcoding support.
+- Enable hardware acceleration in Settings, Transcoder if your CPU or GPU supports Intel Quick Sync, AMD VCN, or NVIDIA NVENC.
+Linux Mint users with NVIDIA cards can follow how to install NVIDIA drivers on Linux Mint for hardware transcoding support.

-- Point the transcoding temporary directory to SSD storage so Plex does not stall on slow spinning disks.
+- Point the transcoding temporary directory to SSD storage so Plex does not stall on slower spinning disks.

 - Ask remote users to select appropriate quality presets in the Plex app to avoid unnecessary 4K to 1080p conversions.